enreeco/sf-lightning-connect-mongodb/README.md

 # Salesforce Lighnint Connect to MongoDB connector

-This is a custom implementation of the *DataSource.Connection* interface to create a custom External Data Source provider to connect Salesforce with a custom MongoDB database.
+This is a custom implementation of the *DataSource.Connection* interface to create a custom External Data Source provider to connect Salesforce with a custom MongoDB database REST proxy.

 For more details: